Prevent Weight Loss on Keto: Top 10 Strategies to Apply

 Gaining lean muscle is one of the best ways to prevent weight loss with a keto diet while increasing your health, strength, and vitality.
 Taking exogenous ketones, branched chain amino acids, and creatine monohydrate can help you increase muscle mass and prevent weight loss on a keto diet.

 Following these powerful strategies and using the supportive supplements I recommend can help you prevent weight loss and set you up for success while on a keto diet.
-We have created a support bundle to help that offers 25% off the normal pricing on these products here.
+For more advanced nutrition strategies including carb backloading and optimizing digestion, check out my advanced nutrition and recipe book the Keto Metabolic Breakthrough.